prettier/prettier/docs/editors.md

 If your editor does not support Prettier, you can instead [run Prettier with a file watcher](watching-files.md).

+**Note!** It’s important to [install](install.md) Prettier locally in every project, so each project gets the correct Prettier version.

 ## Visual Studio Code

 `prettier-vscode` can be installed using the extension sidebar – it’s called “Prettier - Code formatter.”
 [Check its repository for configuration and shortcuts](https://github.com/prettier/prettier-vscode).